PierreRAFFA/cancel-previous-runs-action/README.md

 # Cancel Previous Runs Action

-This GitHub action is responsible to cancel any previous runs for the current workflow.
+This GitHub action is responsible to cancel any previous runs for the current workflow or from a given list.
 It supports 3 events:
 - pull_request
 - push